Redskins add Young, trade Williams, pick successor at draft

 CHARLES IN CHARGE

-The Williams trade went hand in hand with the selection of Charles 108th overall, the second pick in the fourth round.
+The Williams trade went hand-in-hand with the selection of Charles 108th overall, the second pick in the fourth round.
 He said the series of events shows what the Redskins “might have in mind” for him.

 Charles likely would’ve been a higher pick if not for a six-game suspension for a positive drug test.
 He said he learned from his “dumb, boneheaded type of mistakes” and was honest with team officials who asked about the situation.